 The OEF is under development.
 Expect frequent changes.
 What follows is a description of the current implementation.

-At present, the OEF services are fulfilled by an
+At present, the OEF's capabilities are fulfilled by two components:

-For two agents to be able to find each other, at least one must register as a service and the other must query the
+For two agents to be able to find each other, at least one must register themselves and the other must query the